Local GOP, Democrat candidates outline differences at Dunwoody forum

 He even pointed to Dunwoody City Councilmember Terry Nall’s Twitter feed from last month on news that Sandy Springs was exploring creating its own school district.
 Nall tweeted, “Been there.
 Tried that.
 Several years in a row.
 Impossible uphill battle within the General Assembly just to place the item on a public ballot.”
 Nall is publicly supporting Wright.

 Wilensky said he supports updating the Quality Basic Education formula, which determines the amount of state funding going to public schools by establishing a cost per student.
 The formula hasn’t been updated since 1985.
-Updating the formula, he said, would ensure more money to Dunwoody schools to alleviate overcrowding and maybe even eliminate trailers, such as the ones that crowd Dunwoody High School.
+Updating the formula, he said, would ensure more money to Dunwoody schools to alleviate overcrowding and maybe even eliminate trailers, such as the ones that crowd Dunwoody High School’s campus.

 Wright said he also supports updating the QBE.
 He said he was the “poster boy” for local control – he helped lead the effort to incorporate Dunwoody and was the city’s founding mayor — and would propose legislation for an independent school district.
-An independent school district is a “big hill to climb,” but he said he was told over and over that Dunwoody would never become its own city.
+An independent school district is a “big hill to climb,” but he said he was told that Dunwoody would never become its own city.

 Wright said he believed the DeKalb County School District spent too much money on bureaucracy at its administrative offices in Decatur and more of that money should be spent in Dunwoody.